 This deliverable mainly uses data from London to illustrate the application of some of the metrics discussed here.
-A later deliverable (D3.4) will present a comparable set of indicators for the five CREATE 'Stage 3' cities, with some examples from the 'Stage 1' cities.
+D3.4 presents a comparable set of indicators for the five CREATE 'Stage 3' cities, with some examples from the 'Stage 1' cities.